-• 5.
-Lifetime risk of maternal death
+5. Lifetime risk of maternal death

-- Takes into account both the probability of becoming pregnant and the probability of dying as a result of the pregnancy cumulated across a woman's reproductive years - 1 in X. Example: The lifetime risk of maternal death ranges from 1 in 5,400 in high income countries to 1 in 45 in low income countries - It takes into account both the maternal mortality ratio and the total fertility rate (average number of births per woman during her reproductive years under current age-specific fertility rates).
+- Takes into account both the probability of becoming pregnant and the probability of dying as a result of the pregnancy cumulated across a woman's reproductive years - 1 in X. Example: The lifetime risk of maternal death ranges from 1 in 5,400 in high income countries to 1 in 45 in low income countries - It can help identify areas with high maternal mortality risks - It takes into account both the maternal mortality ratio and the total fertility rate (average number of births per woman during her reproductive years under current age-specific fertility rates).
 In a high-fertility setting, a woman faces the risk of maternal death multiple times, and her lifetime risk of death will be higher than in a low-fertility setting.